rolandjlevy/portfolio-website-hosted-by-netlify/notes.md

 - Add EJS icon?
 - put projectData into it's own config.js file
 - add defer to script tags
+- test in Safari
+- minor bug: when project is pinned and you click on .details the icons dissapear

+### Done
+- Add Demo, Git and Code labels under details icons
 - in mobile view, allow black panel to close when you touch the project name.
 At the moment it's stuck
-- test in Safari

-### Ideas
 - change github repo in Netlify so domain points to this repo.
 Instructions here: https://docs.netlify.com/configure-builds/repo-permissions-linking/#install-with-a-new-site
 - Contact form submission with netlify: https://repl.it/@rjlevy/HTML-Contact-form-with-Netlify
 - copy project style from here: https://www.theguardian.com/us-news/2020/jun/01/george-floyd-donald-trump-black-lives-matter